dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 (This is the best it can theoretically do.)
 In the aforementioned case, `opApply` will be inferred `@safe`.
-Whether a call to `opApply` is valid in a `@safe` context is determined in the context, i.e. the code that contains the `foreach` loop, depending on whether the argument, the generated delegate, is `@safe`.
+Whether a call to `opApply` is valid in a `@safe` context is determined in the context, i.e., the code that contains the `foreach` loop, depending on whether the argument, the generated delegate, is `@safe`.

 For how to implement `SimpleLockstep` in a way that properly takes attributes into account